phuongdev89/yii2-roxymce/README.md

 			'class' => '\navatech\roxymce\Module',
 			'config'=> [
 			//all below is not required
-				'FILES_ROOT'           => 'uploads/image', //The root directory of roxymce's resource, where can be uploaded to 'DEFAULTVIEW'          => 'list', //default view when you call roxymce (thumb/list) 'THUMBS_VIEW_WIDTH'    => '100', //default width of thumbs when thumb view activated 'THUMBS_VIEW_HEIGHT'   => '100', //default height of thumbs when thumb view activated
+				'FILES_ROOT'           => 'uploads/image', //The root directory of roxymce's resource, where can be uploaded to. if not existed, Roxy will auto create
+				'DEFAULTVIEW'          => 'list', //default view when you call roxymce (thumb/list) 'THUMBS_VIEW_WIDTH'    => '100', //default width of thumbs when thumb view activated 'THUMBS_VIEW_HEIGHT'   => '100', //default height of thumbs when thumb view activated